mitchelnoble/Practice-Practice-Practice/readme.md

 ## Project Description

-Practice Practice Practice (PPP) is a react-based web application that allows users to list an interest in a particular category (i.e. entertainment, health, etc.) and guides them through a single week to practice that particular interest on their own terms.
+Practice Practice Practice (PPP) is a react-based productivity web application that allows users to list an interest in a particular category (i.e. entertainment, health, etc.) and guides them through a single week to practice that particular interest on their own terms.

 ## Wireframes